conan-io/docs/ci_tutorial/products_pipeline/full_pipeline.rst

   $ conan upload -l=built.json -r=products -c --format=json > uploaded4.json

-After this step the new built packages will be in the ``products`` repo and we will have 4 ``uploaded1.json`` - ``uploaded4.json`` files.
+After this step the newly built packages will be in the ``products`` repo and we will have 4 ``uploaded1.json`` - ``uploaded4.json`` files.

 Simplifying the different release and debug configurations, the state of our repositories would be something like:

 .. graphviz::